Davidffry/user-guide/docs/virtual_machines/run_strategies.md

     Note: Guest sided crashes (i.e. BSOD) are not covered by this.
     In such cases liveness checks or the use of a watchdog can help.

--   Manual: The system will not automatically turn the VM on or off, instead the user manually controlls the VM status by issuing start, stop, and restart commands on the VirtualMachine subresource endpoints.
+-   **Manual** : The system will not automatically turn the VM on or off, instead the user manually controlls the VM status by issuing start, stop, and restart commands on the VirtualMachine subresource endpoints.

--   Halted: The system is asked to ensure that no VM is running.
+-   **Halted** : The system is asked to ensure that no VM is running.
     This is achieved by stopping any VirtualMachineInstance that is associated ith the VM.
 If a guest is already running, it will be stopped.